MaxThom/mir/book/src/using_mir/device_sdk.md

 mir command list weather_dev
   schemav1.ChangeDataRate{}

-# If you don't see the change in your schema, add the force refresh flag.
+# If you don't see the change in your schema, add the refresh flag.
-# Available on all commands
+# Available on most CLI commands
 mir command list weather_dev -r schemav1.ChangeDataRate{}